-The early stage of the 2007/08 financial crisis was marked by large value losses for bank stocks.
-This paper identifies the equity funds most affected by this valuation shock and examines its consequences for the nonfinancial stocks owned by the respective funds.
+The early stage of the 2007/2008 financial crisis was marked by large value losses for bank stocks.
+This article identifies the equity funds most affected by this valuation shock and examines its consequences for the nonfinancial stocks owned by the respective funds.
 We document three key empirical findings.
 First, ownership links to these distressed equity funds lead to large temporary underperformance of the most exposed nonfinancial stocks.
-Second, distressed equity funds make the better performing stocks in their portfolio the preferred liquidation choice, which implies clustering of fire sale discounts among stocks in the high return quantiles.
+Second, distressed equity funds make the better performing stocks in their portfolio the preferred liquidation choice.
 Third, stocks with higher overall fund ownership generally performed better throughout the crisis.

-JEL Classification: G11, G14, G23 Keywords: Financial Crisis, Crisis Spillover Effect, Mutual Fund Ownership
+JEL classification: G11, G14, G23